top of page

 Future manufacturing of our

-oak barrels
+oak casks

-In the longer term, following the planting of around thirty oak trees, the Distillerie des Cantons will eventually be able to produce its own barrels when these trees reach maturity in 30 years or more.
+In the longer term, following the planting of oak trees, the Distillerie des Cantons will eventually be able to produce its own barrels when these trees reach maturity in 30 years or more.

 IMG_20221022_101400_01.jpg